Fakeeeea/Fluidsim/README.md

 The algorithm used, SPH is a particle-based simulation method used to model fluids.
 Each particle interacts with its neighbors to simulate realistic fluid behavior.
 CUDA allowed the simulation to handle a large number of particles efficiently, allowing also for prettier rendering.

+With the latest update code has been cleaned up, light calculation which barely made a difference has been removed from the rendering function, making the function way faster (as now every gpu thread doesn't have to go through a screen_size.y loop).
+Also added a parser for settings and spawn locations of particles.

 ## Old_functions folder

 This folder contains all the various function used before implementing CUDA.